edocipriano/OpenSMOKEppInterface/README.md

 ```

 ## 🛠️ Installation
-The default tool for installing this library is [cmake](https://cmake.org), which attempts to automatically find the dependency libraries automatically, if they are installed in standard paths.
+The default installation tool for this library is [CMake](https://cmake.org), which attempts to automatically find the dependency libraries if they are installed in standard locations.
-Assuming the use of OpenBLAS support, the compilation is carried out with the following commands.
+Assuming you are using OpenBLAS, compile the project with the following commands:
 ```
 mkdir build
 cd build